annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/responsive/responsivetable.md

     ![](<images/responsivetable-image-8.png>)

 1. From the Toolbox, drag the Responsive Table widget into the Main Content area of your application's screen.

     ![](<images/responsivetable-image-1.png>)

 1. Select the **Data** tab, and from the Entities tree, navigate to the **User** entity and drag it into the Responsive Table placeholder.

    ![](<images/responsivetable-image-10.png>)

-This creates an [aggregate](https://success.outsystems.com/Documentation/11/Reference/OutSystems_Language/Data/Handling_Data/Queries/Aggregate) that retrieves all of the users on your platform.

 1. To reopen your screen, select the **Interface** tab, and double-click on your screen.

 1. On the **Properties** tab, set the **ResponseBehavior** property.
 In this example, the property is set so the table header stays fixed and the user can scroll through the rows.